rebeccapowell/Aspire.Hosting.WebhookTester/SPECIFICATION.md

 # WebhookTester Aspire Extension Specification

-This document specifiess the behaviour of the `Powell.Aspire.Hosting.WebhookTester` package.
+This document specifiess the behaviour of the `Allesa.Aspire.Hosting.WebhookTester` package.
 It can be used as a specification for implementing a compatible extension from scratch.

 ## Project structure

 * Target framework: **.NET&nbsp;9**
-* Package ID: `Powell.Aspire.Hosting.WebhookTester`
+* Package ID: `Allesa.Aspire.Hosting.WebhookTester`
 * Contains a single class library with file-scoped namespaces and implicit `using` directives.
 * Public APIs are defined inside the `Aspire.Hosting` namespace.